 Having a clear idea of how we want something to appear is the first step to creating a reality for that something.
 It is essentially setting a goal.
 With the proper tools and effort, ANY goal can become what we imagine, or WANT, it to be.
 Success often depends on how clear our vision of our goal is, for with clarity our sense of purpose and our drive to reach our goal are reinforced.

 One major tool of branding is a logo.
 A logo is essentially an emblematic representation of the core aspects of whatever it is one is branding.
-It is symbolic, but hopefully memorable powerful to stand in memory, thus creating a trigger for recognition.
+It is symbolic, but hopefully memorable, thus creating a trigger for recognition.
 Even though this site is far from a business, its purpose is better defined by some form of branding, in this case a logo.

 I have a log for all of my web projects, each indicating both the intent of the project and the aspects of myself that go into it … in some cases the aspects of myself that I intend to grow.
 The logo for this site is one such.
 I just changed the existing logo, and felt that explaining the design might be of use, both to myself and any others who find interest in my journey here.
 First the logo (the old version and the new) …